07799 890635

 Who are Centa Co?

 Centa Co was established in 2009 and has been delivering day support for autistic adults and adults with a learning disability initially in Gillingham and now Chatham.
 Although a private limited company, Centa Co is a contracted provider of day support services for Medway Council and Kent County Council.
-Until now there has been little take-up of our service by autistic females and females with a learning disability and we want to change this by offering them a service just for them.
+Until now there has been little take-up of our service by autistic female and we want to change this by offering them a service just for them.

 What is Centa Co’s website?